Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 Signs Indicating Botflies in Dogs

-Suppose if your dog gas got some botfly, then you need to make sure that you examine the same on his body, but before doing so, you need to look for certain signs.
+Suppose your dog has got some botfly; you need to make sure that you examine the same on his body, but before doing so, you need to look for certain signs.

 - Bump or lump on the skin